-* For 10.7 and later you may need to change your Security settings and install Java.
+For recent OS versions you may need to change your Security settings and install Java.
 (Scroll down.)

 I don’t have the resources to promptly test my apps with each new version of the Mac OS.
 If you have a problem that seems OS related please tell me and I’ll try to fix it.

 - Click on the download link for the app you want to install.
 It will start downloading.